Local government in Maharashtra: Ward Committees

 While bigger cities like Mumbai and Pune have formed Wards Committees which are active, smaller cities are yet to have active wards committees.

 Rural Local Governance

 Rural governance in India is based on the Panchayati Raj system.
 It is a three tier system, with the Zilla Parishad at the district level, Taluka panchayat at the Taluka or sub-district level and Grampanchayat (Village Council) at the lowest level.
 Maharashtra was one of the first states to implement the three tier system under the Maharashtra Zilla Parishads and Panchayat Samitis Acts 1961 of Maharashtra State.
 That act was amended with Act XXI to bring it in line with 73rd amendment to the Indian constitution in 1994.

 Zilla parishad

 Zilla Parishad (commonly known as ZP) is a local government body at the district level in India.
 It looks after the administration of the rural area of the district and its office is located at the district headquarters.
+Each Zilla Parishad (ZP) is headed by an elected president and Vice President, while its administrative head is the chief executive officer (CEO) appointed by the state government.

 There are 34 Zilla Parishads in Maharashtra which are as follows.